datenhahn/componentrenderer/README.md

    for fields any changes to the underlying properties are up to your implementation, buffered-mode has no effect

+## Important info

+ * see componentrenderer.scss for styling info
+ * make sure you add the addons.scss to your own theme, so the componentrenderer's default styles get loaded, they vertically center the components in the cells

 ## Bugs & Features

 Please report bugs or feature-wishes in the github issue-tracker to further improve this renderer.